altruios/namshubettulpa/public/namshubettuple/the-plan.md

 # The Plan
 {
 mn:M
-*Uir discarded his teacup on the table*
+*Uri discarded his teacup on the table*
 "O__U::Uri saw the security feed, as it was happening" "F::Okay."
 ~Felix leaned back, mostly satisfied with his query~